AtlantiaKing/That2DGameEngine/README.md

 The user can implement their own AudioSystem and register it to the ServiceLocator using the `ServiceLocator::RegisterAudioSystem` method.

 ### Physics
-I have implemented 2D box physics in my game.
+I have implemented 2D box physics in the engine.
 These can be accessed using two components: `BoxCollider` and `Rigidbody`.

 The **BoxCollider** component offers overlap events.
 Each collider can be assigned one or more layers.
 These layers can be used for ignore layers or to distinguish certain box colliders from others.

 The **Rigidbody** component needs a BoxCollider component to work.
 It has gravity and also collision correction.

-Debug rendering of box collider can be enabled using the Physics singleton using the `Physics::ActivateDebugRendering` method.
+Debug rendering of box colliders can be enabled using the Physics singleton using the `Physics::ActivateDebugRendering` method.

 ### ImGui